SilkRose/Pony/src/stories/love-licks/love-licks-meta.md

 - Once Twilight understands, Pinkie says, "Twilight Sparkle, will you go out with me?" in licks.
 - Twilight says yes and they kiss.

+### Words
+ - Pony Names: Write initials on cheeks.
+ - Hello: A vertical lick upward one inch to the left or right of the nose.
+ - Goodbye: A vertical lick downward one inch to the left or right of the nose.
+ - Yes: A vertical lick upward on the chin.
+ - No: A horizontal lick side to side on the chin.
+ - I: A horizontal lick under the right eye.
+ - You: A Horizontal lick under the left eye.
+ - Out:
+ - Me:
+ - With:
+ - Go:
+ - Will:
+ - Love: A kiss on the lips.
+ - Please: A Lick on the left side of the neck.
+ - Thank: A lick on the right side of the neck.
+ - And: Draw an '&' on the cheek.
+ -

 ### Story
 [Love Licks](./love-licks.md)